Berkeley-CS61B/website-sp24/policies/index.md

 ### Exams

 {: .warning}
 The exam policies are still being finalized!
-The exam dates are correct, but everything else in this section may change over the next week.
+The exam dates are correct, but the rest have not been updated for the current semester.
+We will send more information when these are finalized.

 There will be two evening midterms: